State & Local Government: SLED Security Brief

 - Incident readiness: response plans and communication protocols.

-Common SLED security scenarios
+Common risk scenarios

 Controls for public sector environments

 Government security requires practical controls that work within resource constraints and procurement realities.
+The highest-impact investments are process improvements and configuration changes that do not require expensive new tools.

 CJIS and justice information security

-Building public trust through transparency
+Building public trust through evidence

-Security is not just about technical controls—it is about maintaining public confidence in government institutions.
+Security is not just about technical controls.
+For public agencies, it is about maintaining public confidence in government institutions.
+Transparent reporting on security posture, incident metrics, and risk reduction progress builds that confidence with elected officials and citizens.

 Common Questions